kiboschool/course-industry-experience-1/src/lessons/applying/finding-opportunities.md

 How do you actually find companies with internships to apply to?

 There are a few ways to search:

-- looking at specific companies
+- Find a role at a company you've already identified
+- Get a referral or pointer from your network
--
+- Search on job platforms

 ## Finding jobs at a particular company